CSCfi/csc-user-guide/docs/data/sensitive-data/sd-csc-project.md

 Once all the billing units for your CSC project have been used up, **your access to the SD Desktop service will be restricted**.
 This means that:

 * all virtual desktops currently running will automatically be paused
-* you won't be able to access the virtual desktops content or unpause them, until you have applied for more resources.
+* you won't be able to access the virtual desktops content or unpause them, until you have applied for more resources
-* your data remains unaffected and will not be deleted**, even in cases where the total billing units reach zero or enter negative values.
+* your data remains unaffected and will not be deleted, even in cases where the total billing units reach zero or enter negative values.

 #### Applying for more billing units